dotnet/dotNext/docs/features/cluster/wal.md

 * `CommitAsync` marks appended entries as committed.
 Optionally, it can force log compaction
 * `EnsureConsistencyAsync` suspends the caller and waits until the last committed entry is from leader's term
 * `WaitForCommitAsync` waits for the specific or any commit
+* `CreateBackupAsync` creates backup of the log packed into ZIP archive
+* `ForceCompactionAsync` manually triggers log compaction.
+Has no effect if compaction mode other than _Background_.

 `ReadAsync` method can be used to obtain committed or uncommitted entries in stream-like manner.